 Every year on Ascension day Bruges returns to its old tradition dating back to the end of the thirteenth century.
 What was originally a purely religious procession, has transformed into a procession that marries religion with cultural tradition and heritage and evokes historical events that took place in Bruges.

 The Procession of the Holy Blood passes right through the city centre, which becomes completely traffic free.
 It is an event that attracts tourists and locals alike.
 For many locals the religious aspect is still important, while tourists are drawn by the entertainment value.
 Every year it creates little irritations between both groups.
 The locals take their place on the pavement long before the event starts, and patiently watch the whole procession that takes about an hour and a half to pass by.
-They know that the last part is what it is all about: the passing of the shrine of the holy blood, which is for many locals a spiritual moment.
+They know that the last part is what it is all about: the passing of the shrine with the relic of the holy blood, which is for many locals a spiritual moment.
 Locals know that you should not shout at or hinder the passing procession, but should show respect.